chandanhpcic/docs/source/manual/ips.rst

 Fingerprinting
 --------------

-OPNsense includes a very polished solution to block protected sites based on their SSL fingerprint.
+Reticen8 includes a very polished solution to block protected sites based on their SSL fingerprint.
 You can manually add rules in the "User defined" tab.